Ayodhya Ram Mandir Temple Bhumi Pujan: Time, Date, Muhurat

 There has been speculation about the invitation to the two leaders, who are considered to be architects of the Ram Janmabhoomi movement that led to the demolition of the Babri Masjid in 1992.

 Senior BJP leader, Uma Bharti has said that she will stay away from the August 5 event at Ayodhya.
-While, RSS Chief Mohan Bhagwat has been extended an invitation.
+While RSS Chief Mohan Bhagwat has been extended an invitation.